top of page

 Panther activity is greatest between dusk and dawn when visibility is lowest.

 We urge you to drive the posted nighttime speed limit of 45 mph in panther crossing zones.
 These are areas where fencing isn't available to help keep panthers off the roads.
-Driving the posted speed limit is good for panthers and you - the average speeding ticket in nighttime panther zones is $200!
+Driving the posted speed limit is good for panthers, and you.
+The average speeding ticket in nighttime panther zones is $200!

 Learn more and take the pledge to Drive 45 at www.panthercrossing.org